Walmart Inc.

 With FuelFuel Impact

-Walmart U.S. comparable sales increased 4.3% and 4.8% in fiscal 2026 and 2025, respectively.
-Comparable sales in fiscal 2026 were driven by growth in average ticket and transactions, and also reflected growth in unit volumes and strength in all merchandise categories.
-Comparable sales in fiscal 2025 were driven by growth in transactions and unit volumes, with strong sales in grocery and health and wellness.
-Walmart U.S. eCommerce sales positively contributed approximately 4.3% and 2.9% to comparable sales for fiscal 2026 and 2025, respectively.
-This growth reflects continued strength in customer and Walmart+ member engagement with omnichannel offerings, and was primarily driven by store-fulfilled pickup and delivery.
+Walmart U.S. comparable sales increased 4.3% for the three months ended April 30, 2026, driven by growth in transactions and average ticket, reflecting strength in grocery and general merchandise.
+Walmart U.S. eCommerce sales positively contributed approximately 5.2% to comparable sales for the three months ended April 30, 2026.
+This growth reflects continued strength in customer and Walmart+ member engagement with omnichannel offerings, which was primarily driven by store-fulfilled delivery.

 Margin

-Operating income as a percentage of net sales decreased 13 basis points for fiscal 2026 and increased 15 basis points for fiscal 2025, respectively, primarily due to the factors described above and strong growth in membership income globally.
+Operating income as a percentage of net sales decreased 8 basis points for the three months ended April 30, 2026, primarily due to the factors described above.

 Returns